Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-closures-in-ffi.md

 ---

 Every now and then when using native libraries from Rust you'll be asked to pass a callback across the FFI boundary.
-Often this might be done to notify the caller when "interesting" things happen, for injecting logic (see the [Strategy Pattern][strategy]), or to handle the result of an asynchronous operation.
+The reasons are varied, but often this might be done to notify the caller when "interesting" things happen, for injecting logic (see the [Strategy Pattern][strategy]), or to handle the result of an asynchronous operation.

 If this were normal Rust, we'd just accept a closure (e.g. a `Box<dyn Fn(...)>` or by being generic over any function-like type) and be done with it.
-However, the C language (or more specifically, the ABI and machine code in general) don't understand generics or Rust's "fat" pointers, meaning we need to be a little... creative.
+However, when working with other languages you are reduced to the lowest common denominator, a the C language (or more specifically, the ABI and machine code in general) doesn't understand generics or Rust's "fat" pointers.

+This means we need to be a little... creative.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to